pacifics/PassDao/README.md

 - Fallback payable function: allows to send Eth to the manager smart contract.

-- Update recipient: allows the contractor to update the address for the withdrawal of ethers fom the manager contract.
+- Update recipient: allows the contractor to update the address for the withdrawal of ethers fom his manager contract.

 - BuyShares and BuySharesFor in case of public fundings without funding smart contract.